keu/docs/guides/task-groups.md

 ## Use the Task Group decorator

-Another way of defining Task Groups in your DAGs is by using the Task Group decorator.
+Another way of defining task groups in your DAGs is by using the Task Group decorator.
 The Task Group decorator is available in Airflow 2.1 and later.
 The Task Group decorator functions like other [Airflow decorators](https://www.astronomer.io/guides/airflow-decorators) and allows you to define your Task Group with the TaskFlow API.
-Using Task Group decorators doesn't change the functionality of Task Groups, but they can make your code formatting more consistent if you're already using them in your DAGs.
+Using Task Group decorators doesn't change the functionality of task groups, but they can make your code formatting more consistent if you're already using them in your DAGs.

 To use the decorator, add `@task_group` before a Python function which calls the functions of tasks that should go in the Task Group.
 For example: